Vapok/AdventureBackpacks/README.md

 # 1.5.5.0
 * Adding in German Translation thanks to Tyrone.
 * Adding in Cold Resistance as a configurable Status Effect.
-* Added Drops and Drop Configurations to that Bags can be added to loot tables.
+* Big Shoutout to Agrivar/carpenteer for his assistance in testing reported bugs!
+Appreciate it!
     * Added in additional configuration options for Effects that allow effects to be more configurable to multiple bags.
     * Added in Module Compatibility to Smoothbrain's Blacksmithing (allowing quality level 5 for effects)
     * Added in Module Compatibility to Golden's TorchesAndCapes Environment changes.
 Effects now work along side this mod being enabled.
+* Added Drops and Drop Configurations to that Bags can be added to loot tables.
 * Fixed a few minor bugs